stephanie-K/going-green/README.md

 15/01/18: two languages working : FR and EN
+29/01/18: change of unit working - chicken and water sections mostly done

 **next steps:**
+- solar panel section to do
-- more work on the index page (buttons functions, 'learn more >>' sections)
+- memorise values on index page
-- allow to change units from settings page
 - change the colour theme
-- improve the responsive CSS on small devices
 - work the email results section
 - improve accessibility
 - changes to make this a PWA
 - work on the 'Grow your own' section
+- add more languages

 ---